 - SI Leaders work in conjunction with the faculty and the CLAC Supervisors.
 This closely monitored service begins the first day of the semester.

-The CLAC provides web-based tutoring through SMARTHINKING.
-Their service supplements the CLAC’s existing academic support services by offering real-time online tutoring with “e-structors” and homework help for core courses and skills 24 hours a day, seven days a week.
-SMARTHINKING’s “e-structors” are experienced, credentialed, trained and ready to assist students as soon as they sign on with their assigned username and password (given by the Cerullo Learning Assistance Center).
+The CLAC provides web-based tutoring through TutorMe.
+Their service supplements the CLAC’s existing academic support services by offering real-time online tutoring 24 hours a day, seven days a week.
+TutorMe’s tutors are experienced, credentialed, trained and ready to assist students as soon as they sign on through the Bergen Portal (my.bergen.edu).